 John has conducted, performed and recorded as part of funk bands, jazz ensembles, musical theatre pit orchestras, wind bands, orchestras, choirs and chamber ensembles.
 As well John has assisted in the creation of many professional recordings as an editor, performer and producer.
 As clarinetist with the Lavender Chamber Ensemble, a collective of professional musicians from south and central Ontario, and as a freelance performer, John has had the chance to perform solo and chamber works including Michael Conway Baker’s Clarinet Concerto, the Beethoven Septet and Mozart’s Kegelstatt Trio.

-John is an active member of the Ontario Music Educators Association and leads school workshops with students and with teachers as well as annual conference sessions on 'best practices', creativity and composition, and technology in the Music classroom.
+John was an active member of the Ontario Music Educators Association and has lead school workshops with students and with teachers as well as annual conference sessions on 'best practices', creativity and composition, and technology in the Music classroom.
 As a dedicated educator with more than 30 years spent working with students, young and old, from around the world, John continues to share his passion for Music.
 Many of his students have gone on to study Music at the University of Toronto, McGill, Western, Laurier, Berklee College Boston, and have developed careers in broadcasting, education, entertainment law, composition and performance.
-John regularly conducts honour high school ensembles as part of the annual Conference of Independent Schools Music Festival (CISMF), held annually each spring at Roy Thomson Hall, Toronto.
+John regularly conducted honour high school ensembles as part of the annual Conference of Independent Schools Music Festival (CISMF), held annually each spring at Roy Thomson Hall, Toronto.
 He works with amateur adult musicians who may have entered the arena for the first time or who have returned to something that they began as youngsters, working as a volunteer with the Liftlock Bands ‘New Horizons’ organization, Peterborough, and as an instructor at the Lakefield Summer Music Camp, Lakefield, Ontario.
 John has also worked as a coach with the woodwind, brass and percussion sections of the La Jeunesse Youth Orchestra, Port Hope.
 He regularly works with ensembles preparing for festivals as well as an adjudicator.
 John has been a member of the Canadian Music Festivals Adjudicator Association since 2014, hearing performances at the local, regional and provincial levels of competition.